Skip to main content

 Do I owe tax on my scholarship or fellowship?

-Certain scholarships or fellowships, that is not taxable under federal income tax law, is also not taxed by Illinois.
+Certain scholarships or fellowships, that are not taxable under federal income tax law, are also not taxed by Illinois.

 Why do I owe Illinois tax when I do not owe any federal tax?